2019 Hyderabad shooting: Police deliberately fired upon accused, says SC inquiry panel report

 Police version is ‘concocted’, says report

-In its report, the commission stated that the police version of the incident is “concocted”, according to Live Law.
+In its report, the commission stated that the police version of the incident is concocted, according to Live Law.

-“..It cannot be believed that the deceased suspects might have died due to the indiscriminate firing from the pistols allegedly snatched by them and it has to be held that all the deceased suspects died due to the injuries caused by the bullets fired by the police party,” said the report.
+“It cannot be believed that the deceased suspects might have died due to the indiscriminate firing from the pistols allegedly snatched by them and it has to be held that all the deceased suspects died due to the injuries caused by the bullets fired by the police party,” said the report.
 “It cannot also be believed that the deceased suspects opened fire towards the police party.”

 The commission concluded that the accused did not attempt to snatch weapons, escape from custody or fire at the police.